Huntsville State Park: History

 1936, the bond issue passed with more than four to one in favor of selling the bonds.

 From 1937 to 1942, Civilian Conservation Corps (CCC) Company 1823(CV), an experienced company of African American World War I veterans, made initial improvements to the site, including construction of the combination building, the boat house, and the dam and spillway creating Lake Raven.
-The company also had to clear the future lake bed of standing timber before filling the lake.
+The company also had to clear the future lake bed of standing timber before filling the lake and plant thousands of trees to replace the forest the logging industry had depleted.
 Other CCC projects in the park included a swimming platform, stone culverts, picnic areas, Lakeshore Road, a bridge, stone road-curbing, a well, water intake structure, and frame pump house.
 The spillway gave way after a 1940 flood and Lake Raven drained.
 This scuttled plans to build a bath house and cabins.

 CCC Companies 873 and 1827 were assigned to the area between 1933 and 1937 for firefighting and flood control.
 They also built unpaved roads within the park, which have mostly grown over.

 With the start of World War II, the CCC's work ended, but Works Progress Administration workers and prison laborers completed projects that included building roads and water and septic systems, allowing limited use of the park in summer months during the war.

 A private contractor began repairs on the dam in 1955 and it was completed in April, 1956.
 The Huntsville-Walker County Chamber of Commerce dedicated and opened Huntsville State Park to the public on Friday, May 18, 1956.